top of page

 New York-style salsa is often referred to as “Salsa On 2” or “On2 Salsa” because the break step in New York style happens on the second beat of the music.
 On2 salsa was popularized by Eddie Torres, and on2 dancers argue that their style is more musical because it more closely aligns with the tumbao & clave, two common musical patterns found in salsa music.Salsa On2 has grown in popularity in recent years, and is a popular way of dancing for advanced dancers and at international dance festivals.
 Because of its similarity to LA Style Salsa, most On2 dancers can also dance On1, although they may prefer the former

-LA Style Salsa (Salsa on1)
+LA Style Salsa (Salsa on1) this style we give in our dancing school

 LA-style salsa is probably the most popular form of salsa dancing in the world.
 It is the style of salsa that is taught most broadly, and most dancers of other styles of salsa dancing will have at least some familiarity with it.
 If you want to learn the most broadly applicable form of salsa, LA-style salsa is a good choice.